 How deeply are human beings entwined with the natural world?
-Bespoke wisdom, a vision from the wild, or an offering from my ancestral Clan Mothers, an epiphany came to me in the trance state between sleeping and waking.
+A vision from the wild, or an offering from my ancestral Clan Mothers, an epiphany came to me in the trance state between sleeping and waking.
 This fantastical manifesto, an ontology inspired by our most ancient beginnings, extends past the far reaches of modern environmental theory and gives us much to contemplate, as we continue to be humbled by the Great Mystery.

 OUR SOULS LIVE IN THE EARTH

 WHAT IF it was proven beyond the shadow of a doubt that your soul is eternal?
 That your soul is a unique and sacred spark, a blessed part of the Divine Mystery that animates your inner life from birth to death, and beyond?
 AND WHAT IF it was proven that your soul is on a continuous forward journey?
 AND WHAT IF PROOF EXISTS that between lifetimes your soul resides IN the landscape and IN the various features, elements and creatures in the natural world?
 THAT IN FACT, the natural environment serves as a vessel, or holding place for your spirit?